HIGH SCHOOL AND COLLEGE STUDY ABROAD COVID-19 PROTOCOLS FOR FALL 2021/ SPRING 2022

 Windows and doors will not be opened if doing so poses a safety or health risk for current or subsequent occupants, including children (e.g., allowing outdoor environmental contaminants including carbon monoxide, molds, or pollens into the building).
 When possible, use of outdoor seating areas and social distancing for any small group activities such as lunches, breaks, and meetings, and classes are encouraged.

 - Monitoring – Students will be required to bring their own thermometer and maintain it throughout the duration of their stay.
-During the first seven days, they will be required to take and record their temperature daily.

 - Symptoms – Students feeling symptomatic must self-isolate immediately and notify center staff, who will assist them in securing medical attention.